NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic.rst

    Other, Not yet, Ask

-Regardless of the framework, after the :doc:`../buildlb`, a good place to start usually involves making the libraries available to the framework.
-On Linux\* systems, that command tends to looks something like:
+Regardless of the framework, after the :doc:`../buildlb` step, a good place to start usually involves making the libraries available to the framework.
+On Linux\* systems built on Intel® Architecture, that command tends to looks something like:

 .. code-block:: console